 The best keyboards are a great investment because they'll pay big dividends in terms of comfort and productivity.
-As much as we're all tempted to just drop a laptop on a desk and expect to get work done quickly, doing so is a surefire way to give yourself hunched shoulers and cramped fingers -- which you've probably learned after your first day working from home.
+As much as we're all tempted to just drop a laptop on a desk and expect to get work done quickly, doing so is a surefire way to give yourself hunched shoulders and cramped fingers — which you've probably learned after your first week working from home.

-Sure some laptops have good, even great keyboards, but I don't recommend using the keyboard on your laptop for multiple hours a day.
-For starters, having your neck craned downward all day long is not going to help your posture.
+Sure some laptops have good, even great keyboards, but we don't recommend using the keyboard on your laptop for multiple hours a day.
+For starters, having your neck craned downward all day long is going to do bad things to your posture.

 And while compact keyboards are beloved by many, you shouldn't base your buying decision on size alone.
 Sizable keyboards can give you sizable benefits, which is why two of our seven picks are larger than your average keyboard, with one offering ergonomic improvements to prevent or work around repetitive strain injury, and the other offering mechanical key switches that give a lot of tactile feedback.